-- The key person is responsible for ensuring medicine is handed back at the end of the day to the parent. - For some conditions, medication for an individual child may be kept at the setting.
+- The keyperson then writes the medication to be given, time and dosage on the medical board for staff to see. - The key person is responsible for ensuring medicine is handed back at the end of the day to the parent. - For some conditions, medication for an individual child may be kept at the setting.
 04.2a Healthcare plan form must be completed.
 Key persons check that it is in date and return any out-of-date medication to the parent. - Parents do not access where medication is stored, to reduce the possibility of a mix-up with medication for another child, or staff not knowing there has been a change.